TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          boolean

    Description
-         The top-level defined constants will be substituted in the text.
-The constant-name is wrapped in "###".
+         You can define constants in the top-level object "constants" in the *Setup* field of your TypoScript template.

+         If this property is set, you can use markers (the constant name wrapped in "###") in your text.
+TYPO3 then substitutes the markers with the value of the according constant.

          **Example:** ::

             constants.EMAIL = email@email.com

-         (NOTE: This is top-level TypoScript!)
+         *(The definition of the constant above is top-level TypoScript.
+It belongs on one level with the objects "config" and "page".)*

-         All cases of the string ###EMAIL### will be substituted in the text.
+         If you now use parseFunc with .constants=1, all occurrences of the string ###EMAIL### in the text will be substituted with the actual address.
-         The constants are defined as a top-level object.

-   Default

 .. container:: table-row